Ulmus × hollandica 'Dumont': Cultivation

 No specimens are known to survive.
 The tree was once a popular choice for street planting in Belgium and France, notably at Ypres, where Henry collected a specimen for Kew Gardens in 1912, and at Versailles (town, not palace), where it was supplied by Moser's nursery and planted in "peculiar clipped avenues".
 Early 20th-century photographs of the Place Barascude and Avenue Thiers, Versailles, show Wheatley-like elms, some clipped, and pruned avenues by Moser's nursery.
+Ulmus hollandica Dumontii was present in numbers in The Hague in the 1930s.
+The Hesse Nursery of Weener, Germany, marketed an Ulmus latifolia Dumont in the same decade.
+In 1968 F. J. Fontaine reported 'Dumont' still present as a street and avenue tree in southern Belgium and northern France, but noted that "historically it has hardly gained a foothold in our country [the Netherlands], and has for some time disappeared from the Dutch scene".

+The cultivar was exported to the US.
 An U. campestris Dumont, "a vigorous grower" with "large leaves", appeared in the 1909 catalogue of the Bobbink and Atkins nursery, Rutherford, New Jersey.
-The Hesse Nursery of Weener, Germany, marketed an Ulmus latifolia Dumont in the 1930s.
-In 1968 F. J. Fontaine reported 'Dumont' still present as a street and avenue tree in southern Belgium and northern France, but noted that "historically it has hardly gained a foothold in our country [the Netherlands], and has for some time disappeared from the Dutch scene".